 The MSc Global Politics provides students with the tools to understand and critically assess these challenges and the forms of cooperation required to address them.

 The core modules and content concentrate on the institutional drivers of global politics and offer an incisive overview of the main theoretical and applied moral debates concerning the ethics of globalization.
-Optional modules are usually available from across the School of Government and International Affairs, including CPD modules from Durham Global Security Institute.
-It may also be possible to choose modules from other departments with approval of the programme director, for example Anthropology of Global Health, Environmental Economics and Policy or Globalisation and Global Health Politics.
+Optional modules are available from across the School of Government and International Affairs, including CPD modules from Durham Global Security Institute.
+It may also be possible to choose modules from other departments with approval of the programme director, for example Anthropology of Global Health, Environmental Economics and Policy or Fundamentals of International Law.